top of page

 Skullcap is gentle and nourishing to the nervous system and reduces tension and stress.

-Passionflower relieves general tension, occasional nervous restlessness and supports restful sleep.
+Passionflower relieves anxiety, tension, and restlessness and supports restful sleep.

 Chamomile is a classic nervine herb that is also helpful for relieving mild daily mental stress.

-Lavender is a calming herb that is often used in aromatherapy and body products to uplift the spirit.
+Lavender is a calming herb often used in aromatherapy and body products to uplift the spirit.

 Lemon Balm benefits nervous exhaustion and restlessness and brings focus and relaxation.

-Moringa is a nutritive herb and helps sleep, the heart, kidneys, liver, blood, and the pancreas.
+Moringa is nutritive and helps sleep the heart, kidneys, liver, blood, and pancreas.

 Licorice is a harmonizer that supports the endocrine system and revitalizes the adrenal glands.

-Maca is an adaptogen, immunomodulator, aphrodisiac, energy enhancer, and a nutritional powerhouse.
+Maca is an immunomodulator, aphrodisiac, energy enhancer, and a nutritional powerhouse.

-Reishi Mushrooms enhance immortality, immune function, and reduces anxiety and depression.
+Reishi Mushrooms enhance immunity and reduce anxiety and depression.

 Ginseng is used as a tonic to support stress response and energy and is an immunity builder.

-Schisandra is an adaptogen that promotes liver health and stabilizing blood sugars.
+Schisandra is an adaptogen that promotes liver health and stabilizes blood sugars.

 Rhodiola is a Chinese herb that supports healthy immune system functioning.